Prathameshhankare/strongswan-tunnel-status/README.md

 ## Overview

-This script (`check_tunnel_status.sh`) is designed to monitor the status of an IPSec tunnel using strongSwan.
+This script (`check_tunnel_status.sh`) is designed to check the status of an IPSec tunnel using strongSwan.
 It ensures that the tunnel remains established, and if it detects that the tunnel is down, it attempts to bring it back up automatically.

 ## Features